New Zealand pilot training is highly sought after by airlines and General Aviation companies worldwide.

 If you need to talk to someone about problems or difficulties you may be having, you can speak to our enrolments team.
 They offer a free and confidential service to help you seek assistance with any issues related to your studies, accommodation, health, money, adjusting to life in New Zealand or work.

-Ardmore Flying School has also agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the NZ Ministry of Education.
-Copies of the Code are available on request from Ardmore Flying School or from the NZ Ministry of Educations website at www.minedu.govt.nz.
+Ardmore Flying School has also agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the NZQA.
+Copies of the Code are available on request from Ardmore Flying School Or from the NZQA website at: www.nzqa.govt.nz/providers-partners/education-code-of-practice/.

 Full details on entitlements to publicly-funded health services are available through the Ministry of Health, and can be viewed on their website at www.health.govt.nz.
 It is a government requirement that you have insurance that will cover the cost of medical treatment in New Zealand for the duration of your stay in New Zealand and that you obtain insurance to cover your travel to and from New Zealand.